-Associate Dean of The College at Mid-America; Director of Campus Life; Dean of Men; Director of the Go!
+Associate Dean of The College at Mid-America; Chairman of the Department of Theology and Church History; Director of Campus Life; Dean of Men; Director of the Go!
 Program; Assistant Professor of Practical Theology, Church History, and Theology.
 BA, University of South Florida; MDiv, PhD, Mid-America Baptist Theological Seminary.